Constrained Application Protocol: Message formats

 CoAP makes use of two message types, requests and responses, using a simple, binary header format.
 CoAP is by default bound to UDP and optionally to DTLS, providing a high level of communications security.
 When bound to UDP, the entire message must fit within a single datagram.
 When used with 6LoWPAN as defined in RFC 4944, messages should fit into a single IEEE 802.15.4 frame to minimize fragmentation.

 The smallest CoAP message is 4 bytes in length, if the token, options and payload fields are omitted, i.e. if it only consists of the CoAP header.
 The header is followed by the token value (0 to 8 bytes) which may be followed by a list of options in an optimized type–length–value format.
 Any bytes after the header, token and options (if any) are considered the message payload, which is prefixed by the one-byte "payload marker" (0xFF).
 The length of the payload is implied by the datagram length.

-CoAP Fixed-Size Header
+CoAP fixed-size header

 The first 4 bytes are mandatory in all CoAP datagrams, they constitute the fixed-size header.